Otis Clay: Career

 He remained a popular live act in Europe and Japan, as well as the US, and recorded three live albums, Soul Man: Live in Japan, Otis Clay Live (also in Japan on Victor VDP-5111), and Respect Yourself, recorded live at the Lucerne Blues Festival in Switzerland.
-In the 1990s he also recorded two soul albums for Bullseye Blues: I'll Treat You Right and the Willie Mitchell-produced This Time Around.
+In the 1990s he also recorded two albums for Bullseye Blues: I'll Treat You Right and the Willie Mitchell-produced This Time Around.
 In 2007, he released the gospel album Walk a Mile in My Shoes, which earned him a Grammy nomination for Best Traditional R&B Vocal Performance.

 In 2010, Clay was honored with a marker on the Mississippi Blues Trail in Waxhaw.

 As a resident of Chicago's West Side, he was actively involved in community-based economic and cultural initiatives, including the development of The Harold Washington Cultural Center.
 On August 11, 2012, he was one of several acts that performed at Lincoln Center Out of Doors Summer Concerts in New York City.
 He was backed by the band Platinum.
 Clay was joined on stage for the finale by William Bell and Teenie Hodges.
 Clay was one of the 2013 inductees to the Blues Hall of Fame.
 In 2015 Otis published with Billy Price the album This Time For Real.

 During 2015, Otis Clay and Johnny Rawls won the Blues Blast Award for Soul Album of the Year for their album, Soul Brothers.
 Soul Brothers was also nominated for Blues Music Award Soul Album of the Year and Living Blues Blues Album of the Year.
 It was selected as the number 6 Blues Album of the Year in the DownBeat Critics' Poll, being the only soul album on the list of top 20 albums.